sriramanathanhu/social-Media-Asset-Management/COOLIFY_DEPLOYMENT.md

 ### 3. Persistent Data

-For SQLite deployments, ensure you configure persistent storage in Coolify:
+Configure persistent storage in Coolify for:
-- Mount `/app/data` for database files
-- Mount `/app/uploads` for file uploads
+- Mount `/app/uploads` for file uploads (if using file upload features)

 ## 🛠️ Post-Deployment